Ronaldo (Brazilian footballer): Style of play and legacy

 At his physical peak in the 1990s, Ronaldo became severely affected by the knee injuries he suffered from late 1999 onward and the subsequent weight gain during his inactivity, which limited his speed, fitness, and mobility.
 According to his physiotherapist Nilton Petrone, Ronaldo was vulnerable to injury due to a medical condition combined with his explosive running.
 "Ronaldo had a problem called trochlear dysplasia.
 This makes the relationship between the kneecap and the femur a bit unstable.
 There is no direct surgery for that so the kneecap keeps, for a lack of a better word, "dancing" on the femur.
 Ronaldo's injuries weren't because his body was weak, but because of his explosive capacity.
 He didn't just run fast in a straight line, he also changed direction at incredible speed.
 Ronaldo moved from left to right very fast...so it was obvious, by the way that he played, that injuries were always a possibility".
 Acknowledging "he was never quite the same" after his knee injury in 2000, with "his pace and sheer brute force diminished in comparison to The Phenomenon" in the 1990s, FourFourTwo magazine ranked him the best player at the 2002 World Cup, adding "he was still a cut above the rest" in the tournament.

 Club ownership

 Real Valladolid

 In September 2018, Ronaldo became the majority owner of La Liga club Real Valladolid after buying a 51% controlling stake in the club for €30 million.
 At his unveiling as the club's new owner at Valladolid city hall, Ronaldo stated, "I have gone through many stages in my training in football to prepare for this.
 Football is all about passion.
 We want to build the best team possible to compete while also giving information about our management with transparency."

 Cruzeiro

 In December 2021, Ronaldo bought a controlling stake in his boyhood club Cruzeiro.
 Investing 400 million reais ($70 million) in the club, Ronaldo stated he wants to "give back to Cruzeiro and take them where they deserve to be."

+On 30 April 2024, an announcement was made that Ronaldo had agreed to sell his ownership stake for undisclosed terms to BPW Sports company.
+The announcement also noted that Ronaldo would continue to be on the club's board of directors.